William Jennings Bryan, America’s Founding Populist, and Mid-Western Politician. The Man Who Changed the Democratic Party

 TIP: Thomas Jefferson, Andrew Jackson, and a few others deserve a nod in the discussion of American populism, but no other major political figure captured the spirit of the common man of both the north and the south, both the east and west, both the farmer and factory worker, like Bryan.

 William Jennings Bryan is unique in being one of American history’s most important politicians, despite his rarely being remembered here in our modern era.

 Bryan was born in Salem, Illinois (mid-west) on March 19th, 1860 (right around the start of the Civil War and the Third Great Awakening).
-He was raised a Democrat (the Confederate South were Democrats before and after the war, but another faction of Democrats were “Jacksonian Democrats” who were concerned with liberty more than race, which the Bryan family was) and he was raised a Baptist (where from childhood he was taught that the bible should be taken literally and that gambling and liquor were sinful).
+He was raised a Democrat.
+The Confederate South were Democrats before and after the war.
+Another faction of Democrats was “Jacksonian Democrats” who were concerned with liberty more than race, as the Bryan family was.
+He was raised a Baptist, and from childhood, he was taught that the Bible should be taken literally and that gambling and liquor were sinful.

 In the Democratic landslide of 1890, Bryan was elected to the U.S. House of Representatives from Nebraska’s First Congressional District.
 He was only the second Democrat elected to Congress in the History of Nebraska.

-In 1892 Bryan was reelected, but in 1894 he lost a run for the Senate due to a Republican landslide in which a Republican took his seat (at the time senators were appointed, not elected, as it was Bryan who got this changed later in his life).
+In 1892 Bryan was reelected, but in 1894 he lost a run for the Senate due to a Republican landslide in which a Republican took his seat.
+At the time senators were appointed, not elected, and it was Bryan who got this changed later in his life.